alantelles/ultragendocs_content/docs/primitive-types.md

 Again we made the fields look like identifiers with this simples syntax change.

 That said, when you're in a case like that, use *idStrings*.

+## Boolean

+**Boolean** is the type for representing boolean values.
+They can be only `true` or `false`.
+The most important thing to talk about this type is to show its "truthy" and "falsy" values.
+This definition is used in `if` and `while` evaluations.

+### Truthy and falsy values

+In an `if` or `while` condition, some non-boolean values are taken as true or false so you can write a little less.
+We call this conventions **truthy** and **falsy**

+#### Are truthy:

+- Any string with length greater than zero.
+- Numerics greater than 0
+- A list with length greater than 0
+- A non-empty dictionary
+- Any object except `null`

+#### Are falsy:

+- An empty string
+- Numerics less than or equal 0
+- A list with 0 length
+- An empty dictionary
+- The `null` object.

+Remember that you can't compare different types.
+So, even though an empty string is evaluated as `false` you can't make a `"" == false` comparison.
+It will return a type error and advice that you can't compare different types.
+If you need something like this, type cast the value with `bool`.
+It uses the same rules to evaluate a value as true or false.

+## NullType

+This is the type for holding the `null` object.
+Internally it's not a null pointer reference.
+Even `null` is an object internally in UltraGen.
+So, set some variable to `null` does not "dereference" it.
+It just sets a variable to a value that has no specific value.
+It's like the `var` declaration in some languages just for initialize some variable.
+Consider that such statement does not exist in UltraGen.
+A variable must be initialized with a value.
+If you don't have one but you need the name to exist, use `null`.

+## One step forward

+In the next chapter we will talk about the composed types.
+This mean types who are composed by other but are also core types from UltraGen.